Trafficked maids to order: The darker side of richer India

 The media is full of reports of minors and women lured from their villages by promises of a good life as maids in the cities.
 They are often sent by agencies to work in homes in Delhi, and its satellite towns such as Noida and Gurgaon, where they face a myriad of abuses.

-The girl, from Jharkhand, had been locked in for six days while her employers went holidaying in Thailand.
+The girl, from Jharkhand state, had been locked in for six days while her employers went holidaying in Thailand.
 She was starving and had bruises all over her body.

 The child, who had been sold by a placement agency, is now in a government boarding school as her parents are too poor to look after her.
 The employers deny maltreatment, and the case is under investigation, said Shakti Vahini, the Delhi-based child rights charity which helped rescue her.